mandpd/logseq-plugin-github-get/README.md

 2. To guard against accidental refresh, click on the commit id.
 This will toggle a `pin` icon.
 When the pin icon is visible the refresh button is disabled.
 3. To re-enable refresh, click the commit id again.
 The pin icon will disappear.

-## Installing the Plugin
+## Installing the Plugin Manually

-1. Clone the [plugin repo](https://github.com/mandpd/logseq-plugin-vscode-ref) to a local folder.
+1. Clone the [plugin repo](https://github.com/mandpd/logseq-plugin-github-get) to a local folder.
 2. In logseq, open `Logseq→Settings`, enable developer mode.
 3. Open `Logseq→Plugins`, choose `Load unpacked plugin`, and select the location where you saved the source code.
 4. Follow the configuration steps given above.
-5. The `Github Code Embed` command should now be installed and active.
+5. The `Get Github File` command should now be installed and active.

+## Supported file types

+The following file types will be recognized and the appropriate code parser selected for the code block - typescript, javascript, html, php, markdown, Jupyter python notebooks, julia, R Python, YAML, docker, and typescript react.